RIVER CLEANUP IMPACT

 We believe that the cumulative impact of our annual cleanup is significant.
 Come join us next year and see for yourself.

 In 2021 we started special targeted projects to clean up problem areas.
 We focused on sites with easy public river access such as, Two Moon Park, River Front Park, Norm's Island, Mystic and Coulson Parks.
 Our newest partners who we call "Jack and the Smoke Jumpers" (a group of retired smoke jumpers) provided much of the muscle to get this work done.
 With some new battery operated hand tools they chopped up many car frames and hauled pieces out by wheelbarrow.
-We are mapping larger trash items which require heavy equipment to remove.

 We are particularly interested in working with private landowners to help them remove what we call "legacy trash."
 We could also use help from people with heavy equipment and/or jet boats to shuttle and remove items.